 Music for the Season

-The New York State Library presents "Music for the Season," an exhibit of seasonal music from the Library's Special Collections.
-The collection, displayed in the 7th floor exhibit cases, includes an array of 19th and 20th century music, with two cases devoted to particular musical stories.
+The New York State Library presented "Music for the Season," an exhibit of seasonal music from the Library's Special Collections, in December of 2012.
+The collection, displayed in the 7th floor exhibit cases, included an array of 19th and 20th century music, with two cases devoted to particular musical stories.

-The first case contains two of these stories: the extraordinary musical life of Albany-born composer George William Warren (1828-1902), and the early history of a single song, O Come All Ye Faithful.
+The first case contained two of these stories: the extraordinary musical life of Albany-born composer George William Warren (1828-1902), and the early history of a single song, O Come All Ye Faithful.

 - Warren was one of the most popular American composers of the 19th century, a friend of celebrated musicians such as Louis Moreau Gottshalk, as well as Frederick Church and other artists of the "Hudson River School."
 His holiday-themed compositions, highlighted here, were particular favorites.